ovh/manager/README.md

 ## Intro

 Manager is the control panel built on top of the [OVHcloud API](https://eu.api.ovh.com/) and based on our [UI Framework](https://github.com/ovh/design-system/).
-It helps you to manage your products.
+It helps you manage OVHcloud products.

 ## Prerequisites